att14/trib.one/README.md

 ## Pandoc

-The pages of this site are written as Markdown and converted to HTML via [_Pandoc_](https://pandoc.org/index.html).
+You could use [_Tufte CSS_](https://github.com/edwardtufte/tufte-css) for HTML pages, however the pages of this site are written as Markdown and converted to HTML via [_Pandoc_](https://pandoc.org/index.html).
 Tufte's style is achieved by using [_Tufte Pandoc CSS_](https://jez.io/tufte-pandoc-css/).

 ### Watching Markdown with `glow` and `entr`